OndrejHome/ansible.pcs-modules-2/README.md

 pcs-modules-2
 =============

-Modules for configuring pacemaker cluster on CentOS/RHEL 6/7 systems.
+Ansible modules for configuring pacemaker cluster on CentOS/RHEL 6/7 systems.

+If you are looking for a role that will configure a basic pacemaker cluster on CentOS/RHEL 6/7 systems, then check out the [OndrejHome.ha-cluster-pacemaker](https://github.com/OndrejHome/ansible.ha-cluster-pacemaker) role that uses the pcs-modules-2.

 Requirements
 ------------